Ryland's 56-yard field goal sends Patriots past Broncos 26-23 as Denver's playoff hopes dim - Sentinel Colorado

+“You don’t want to turn the ball over, but if they don’t get any points, that’s a win, of course,” Zappe said.
+“To have a defense like we do, I mean it’s phenomenal.
+It’s just awesome to see those guys play.
+They’re one of the best — if not the best — defenses in the entire league.”

-The Patriots (4-11) scored a pair of touchdowns in a 6-second span of the third quarter, then fended off a furious fourth-quarter rally by the Broncos (7-8).
+Chad Ryand’s career-long 56-yard field goal with two seconds left was the difference for the Patriots (4-11), who scored a pair of touchdowns in a six-second span of the third quarter, then fended off a furious fourth-quarter rally by the Broncos (7-8).

 Ryland’s kick capped a seven-play, 44-yard drive that began with 58 seconds left after the Broncos went three-and-out.
 Denver had tied it up with a pair of long TD drives and 2-point conversions on its previous two possessions.